DataDog/chef-datadog/README.md

 For general information on the Datadog Agent 6, please refer to the [datadog-agent](https://github.com/DataDog/datadog-agent/) repo.

+#### Windows Agent v6 installation

+Starting with version `>= 6.11`, the Agent v6 must be installed with a chef-datadog cookbook version `>= 2.18.0`.

+For Agent v6 versions `< 6.11`, previous versions of the datadog cookbook could still be used, even if we recommend in most of the case to use the latest one.

+This is due to the Agent v6 running with an unprivileged user on Windows since 6.11.
+However, prior to chef-datadog 2.18.0, the datadog cookbook was enforcing Administrators privileges to the Datadog Agent directories and files.

 ### Instructions

 1. Add this cookbook to your Chef Server, either by installing with knife or by adding it to your Berksfile: